Dprimc/website/README.md

 # Website Django Project

-This repository contains a Dockerized Django starter project.
-It exposes the development server on port 8000 and stores project dependencies in `requirements.txt`.
+A Dockerised Django application powering the denisprimc.com / primc.co.uk personal site.
+It ships with a portfolio homepage that highlights experience as an IT engineer and YouTube content creator.

 ## Prerequisites

 - Docker Engine
 - Docker Compose (v1.29+ or the `docker compose` plugin)

-## Getting started
+## Quick start

 ```bash
 sudo docker-compose up --build
 ```

-The development server will be available at `http://localhost:8000` (or `http://192.168.2.210:8000` from your Windows machine).
+The development server listens on `http://localhost:8000` (from Windows, `http://192.168.2.210:8000`).
+Code changes hot-reload automatically.

 To stop the stack: